Learn how to create a UDI procedure for compliance with the FDA and EU regulatory requirements for UDI compliance.

 What is not considered an additional packaging level?
 Measures to protect your products during shipping are not considered additional packaging levels.
 This includes palletizing and wrapping your products to protect them from damage during shipping.
 Pallets, shipping containers, and trailers do not require a UDI.

 Updated Products and UDI’s

 UDI’s are specific to individual models of products and devices.
 As each packaging level or product variance, such as size offered, requires a UDI, so does each device change and upgrade.
 Say you launched your device 2 years ago and, based on consumer feedback, decided to make some changes to your device.
-The new version of your device is now no longer the same as the one that had the previous UDI issued to it.
+Your device’s new version is no longer the same as the one that had the previous UDI issued to it.

-You would now need a UDI for the essentially ‘new product’.
-You will also need to address the same compliance requirements for packaging levels and variances as you did with the original product.
-As you update your product, be aware that you may also need to update your UDI.
+You would now need a UDI for the essentially ‘new product.’
+You must also address the same compliance requirements for packaging levels and variances as you did with the original product.
+As you update your product, be aware that you may need to update your UDI.

 UDI date format requirements